usaid-cs/yesterday-i-learned/random.md

 1. What's fun about languages and locales is that the starting weekday for `fr` can be Monday or Sunday, depending on whether `-CA` is specified.
 1. Dry-aged beef is typically not sold by most supermarkets (...) because it takes time and there is a significant loss of weight during the aging process.
 1. [Erdinger non-alcoholic beer](http://singletrackworld.com/forum/topic/erdinger-alcohol-free-beer-recovery-drink) is sold as a sports drink.
-1. ["Do something and don't stop until it's complete, no matter how long it takes."](https://medium.com/the-mission/if-it-doesnt-suck-it-s-not-worth-doing-1efdc6eb695c#.8bdgwng0z) is fundamentally how things get done successfully.
 1. Before you move, make sure the home insurance insurer covers your new address.
 1. *Temperature arithmetic is not a trivial task.
 If I told you to multiple '10 degrees C' by 2, what would you get: 20 degrees C, or 293 degrees K * 2?*  (Solution is akin to `timedelta`, where the units are always specified.)
 1. The `utm_*` tags like `utm_source` and `utm_campaign` came from ["UTM"](https://urchin.biz/urchin-software-corp-89a1f5292999#.tp44uqer7), Urchin Traffic Monitor.
 The San Diego company later became Google Analytics.
 1. ["搵食啫，犯法呀"](http://evchk.wikia.com/wiki/%E6%90%B5%E9%A3%9F%E5%95%AB%EF%BC%8C%E7%8A%AF%E6%B3%95%E5%91%80) is a perfect justification to anything you are doing.
 1. ["Just because pizza sits out for an hour or two doesn't mean you have to throw it away."](http://www.fitday.com/fitness-articles/nutrition/healthy-eating/myth-or-fact-leftover-pizza-is-okay-to-leave-out.html) TIL not this fact, but that there are people out there who need to be told this fact.
-1. Bronze V is the losers' league of league of legends.
 1. A [bombshell](https://en.wikipedia.org/wiki/Bombshell_%28sex_symbol%29) is a sex symbol.
 1. [The hijab is only required within the mosque.](https://www.youtube.com/watch?v=axEqfphTUqs) Unless you are Arab.
 In which case, the entire country is a mosque.
 1. The Bahamas (and Cuba) is really, really close to Miami.